-Discussions on consolidating small hospitals in Dover-Foxcroft, Dexter and Milo into a regional hospital gained momentum in 1972.
+Discussions on consolidating small hospitals in Dover-Foxcroft, Dexter, and Milo into a regional hospital gained momentum in 1972.
 Two years later, voters in 13 area towns decided 2,677 to 1,632 to form Hospital Administrative District 4.
 A site committee chose next door to Mayo Memorial Hospital to build the new hospital.
-Robert McReavy, former school superintendent in the Guilford area, was hired as the first administrator in 1974 and served until 1992.
+Robert McReavy, a former school superintendent in the Guilford area, was hired as the first administrator in 1974 and served until 1992.

-Ground was broken for construction of a 52-bed acute care hospital in 1976.
+The ground was broken for construction of a 52-bed acute care hospital in 1976.
 The $5.1 million Mayo Regional Hospital opened to patients on April 9, 1978, with a staff of 110.

 In 1982, the state authorized HAD 4 to purchase Plummer Hospital in Dexter.
 That town joined Abbot, Atkinson, Bradford, Cambridge, Dover-Foxcroft, Guilford, Monson, Parkman, Sangerville, Sebec and Willimantic as HAD 4 members.